777arc/textbook/content/filters.rst

    :scale: 100 %
    :align: center

-Note that what I'm showing here is *not* a signal, it's just the frequency domain representaiton of the filter.
+Note that what I'm showing here is *not* a signal, it's just the frequency domain representation of the filter.
 That can be a little hard to wrap your head around at first, but as we look at examples and code, it will click.

 A given filter also has a time domain representation; it’s called the "impulse response" of the filter, because it is what you see in the time domain if you take an impulse and put it through the filter (Google "Dirac delta function" for more info about what an impulse is).
 For an FIR type filter, the impulse response is simply the taps themselves.
 For that 77 tap filter we used earlier, the taps are: